unofficial-anomo-api/open/README.md

 If you really have questions about any of it you can email me at nason000 at gmail.com but I can't promise that I'll respond.

 You can find more details in the wiki.

+You can see a demo of the current state of the new half-assed client <a href="http://anomo.online/site">HERE</a>